isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 By opening it `keyword:public`, we ensure that `field:refl` and `field:trans` both "leak" in when we open `module:Preorder-Reasoning`.
-In essence, `keyword:public` makes it as if we explicitly defined the imported identifiers in this module---just like when we write our Exports module at the end of every chapter.
+In essence, `keyword:public` makes it as if we explicitly defined the imported identifiers in this module---just like when we list out our accomplishments at the end of each chapter.

 The rest of the preorder reasoning machinery will be presented without further commentary, as there is nothing new here.
 The only changes are that we've